Street trading licences

 Food Hygiene Regulations/Food Safety

-"RESOLVED that pursuant to Schedule 4 of the Local Government (Miscellaneous Provisions) Act 1982, that the current prohibited streets designation with the Council area be rescinded and that with effect from 1 March 2022, all streets within the district shall be designated as consent streets for the purposes of street trading."
+On 29 November 2021, the Council's Licensing Committee agreed to adopt Schedule 4 to the Local Government (Miscellaneous Provisions) Act 1982 for the whole of South Cambridgeshire District.
+It has been agreed that pursuant to Schedule 4 of the Local Government (Miscellaneous Provisions) Act 1982, that the current prohibited streets designation with the Council area be rescinded and that with effect from 1 March 2022, all streets within the district shall be designated as consent streets for the purposes of street trading.

 There shall be excluded from the designation in the resolution above any area of land which is from time to time in the ownership and control of a Public Authority or a registered charity other than any highway which is included from time to time on the list of streets maintainable at public expense pursuant to section 36(6) of the Highways Act 1980, currently A11 and A14.